 \section{Experiments}

-Given the popularity and widespread use of WORD2VEC \cite{mikolov2013efficient} and GLOVE \cite{pennington2014glove}, we use their publicly available pre-trained reprepsentations in the following experiments.
+Given the popularity and widespread use of WORD2VEC \citep{mikolov2013efficient} and GLOVE \citep{pennington2014glove}, we use their publicly available pre-trained reprepsentations in the following experiments.
 We choose $D=3$ for WORD2VEC and $D=2$ for GLOVE.
 The key underlying principle behind word representations is that similar words should have similar representations.
 Following the tradition of evaluating word representations \citep{schnabel2015evaluation,baroni2014don}, we perform three canonical {\em lexical-level} tasks: (a) word similarity; (b) concept categorization; (c) word analogy; and one {\rm sentence-level} task: (d) semantic textual similarity.
 The processed representations consistently improve performance on all three of them, and especially strongly on the first two.

-\subsection{Word Similarity}
+\paragraph{Word Similarity}

 The word similarity task is as follows: given a pair of words, the algorithm assigns a ``similarity" score -- if the pair of words are highly related then the score should also be high and vice versa.
 The algorithm is evaluated in terms of Spearman's rank correlation compared to (a gold set of) human judgements.